 Fast forward to college.
 I ran a couple of 5Ks and would occasionally run on the treadmill or the track in our rec center, but nothing serious.
 I was definitely into fitness because I fell in love with group exercise and became a certified instructor.
 Running was never really on my radar.
 Then one day during my senior year, I decided that I wanted to run a half marathon.
 Someone from one of my classes did it and it made me want to try!
 I loved fitness and taught group exercise classes, so surely I could run a half marathon right?
 I talked to two of my best girl friends and we all signed up for the Rock ‘n Roll San Antonio Half Marathon in November 2009.

 That summer and fall, I trained for my first half.
 I found a training plan, stuck to the program and actually enjoyed it.
-I realized that long runs gave me a lot of time to think and decompress.
-I also loved running around, exploring and finding new routes to run.
+Then I realized that long runs gave me a lot of time to think and decompress, plus I loved running around, exploring and finding new routes to run.
 I trained during a summer internship and my final (extra) semester of college, so I got to explore Houston for a bit as well as College Station.
 Who knew that these two cities would be where I continued to run, explore and dive deeper into something I truly loved?!

 Come race day, I felt nervous but prepared.
 My friends and I had planned on starting the race together, but were going to run separately at our own paces.
 I’ll admit that nearly 10 years later, I don’t remember all of the details of the race, but I remember how I felt.
 That feeling you get when you’re beat, yet you have such a rush of pride and accomplishment.
 I’ll never forget the final half mile running towards the Alamodome.
 It was up hill and the last little bit of the race was actually pretty steep!
 I was pushing hard, breathing harder and determined to finish strong.
 I crossed the finish line with my arms in the air feeling like such a champion.